emmahone/Local-Storage-Operator-reference/README.md

 $ oc apply -f local-volume-set.yaml
 ```

-  c) Verify that the local persistent volumes were dynamically provisioned based on the storage class:
+  c) Verify that the local persistent volumes were provisioned based on the storage class:
 ```
 $ oc get pv
 ```